sora-xor/sora-docs/src/tbcd.md

 # Token Bonding Curve Dollar (TBCD)

-- Token Bonding Curve Dollars (TBCD) is a newly proposed, algorithmic, non-synthetic stablecoin that has its value maintained by the SORA token bonding curve
+- Token Bonding Curve Dollars (TBCD) is a proposed, algorithmic, non-synthetic stablecoin that has its value maintained by the SORA token bonding curve.
-- TBCD is created to be worth slightly less than $1 when XOR is far lower than the price point on the token bonding curve, reducing sell pressure to XOR when the price of XOR is low
+- TBCD is created to be worth slightly less than $1 when XOR is far lower than the price point on the token bonding curve, reducing sell pressure to XOR when the price of XOR is low.
-- TBCD will help to build up reserves in the SORA token bonding curve, while also being used to fund the creation of new goods and services via an on-chain referendum decided by all XOR token holders
+- TBCD will help to build up reserves in the SORA token bonding curve, while also being used to fund the creation of new goods and services via an on-chain referendum decided by all XOR token holders.
 - 10% of the reminted [PSWAP](./pswap) is allocated to buyback-and-burn TBCD.
 Similarly, 10% of the reminted [VAL](./val) is allocated to buyback-and-burn TBCD.
   Additionally, 0.5% of the [TBC margin](./tbc.md#why-is-the-token-bonding-curve-useful) is directed towards buyback-and-burning of TBCD.